-- Have youth create an advertisement or a commercial for their healthy snack. - Have youth create other inventions to pitch like a new toy or new board game. - For a free entrepreneurship curriculum for grades 1-12 with tons of activities, check out: https://venturelab.org/curriculum/
+- Have youth create an advertisement or commercial for their healthy snack. - Have youth create other inventions to pitch. - For a free entrepreneurship curriculum for grades 1-12 with tons of activities, check out: https://venturelab.org/curriculum/

 - What was it like to make your pitch?

 - What did you enjoy about it?

 - What was hard about it?

 - What was it like to share your pitch in front of others?

-- How do people or companies convince others to buy the things they are selling?